SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00c.txt

  - Decision victory now prioritizes Boss attacks sent before Ex attacks sent if both players have the same number of lives remaining

 Th19BugFixes:
- - Includes Shoxlu's Rin skill death bug fix
  - Includes Shoxlu's Th19ExAttackResAnimFix
  - Nazrin and Suika Ex being vulnerable to Rin skill bug has now been fixed
  - Tsukasa spell card laser bounce bug has been fixed
- - Mamizou lvl 7 extra attack bug has now been fixed
  - Mamizou non spell increases in difficulty with boss lvl
- - Yachie's Saki/Tsukasa laser cancel bug has been fixed
- - Chiyari Ex grow bug has been fixed
  - Laser count has been capped at 150 to prevent Hisami crashing the game against the AI
  - Zanmu skill bug preventing spirits from spawning has been fixed
  - Suika second ability card damage bug has been fixed
  - Suika's bomb damage bug has been fixed
- - Quit out bug in Vs mode has been fixed
  - Achievement 21 can now be obtained